Plastic Bag and Polystyrene Ban

 John’s work has helped to pushed this initiative forward and we know that the work of all involved will go along way to making Gloucester a more sustainable community.

 As Founder and Director of The Mass Green Network, Brad Verter has worked tirelessly to provide one of the most effective peer-to-peer grassroots network in the country, with resources and environmental legislation templates available to those who want to make a difference.
-Brad has provided an invaluable and strategic partnership to Seaside as we try to pass the single use plastic bag and polystyrene bans proposed for Gloucester.
+Brad provided an invaluable and strategic partnership to Seaside as we tried to pass the single use plastic bag and polystyrene bans proposed for Gloucester.
 His expertise gained from working on numerous other campaigns has helped make Gloucester the next municipality in line to take a stand for our fight for a greener future.
 Please visit The Mass Green Network at http://www.massgreen.org/ to learn more about their fight to green Massachusetts.
 We want to thank Brad again for all of his great work and we look forward to working with him in the future to make Cape Ann a leader in sustainability.

 Working on behalf of the Massachusetts chapter of the Sierra Club, Clint Richmond has also fought for our environmental future.
 His eye for legislative writing has been important as Seaside has worked to craft the ordinances for the single use plastic bag and polystyrene bans.
 Clint’s insight and suggestions have gone a long way to make sure the ordinances presented are the strongest possible.
 With the Sierra Club, Clint is working on the proposed statewide bill to that requires local food packaging to be reusable, compostable or recyclable, which would further cement Massachusetts at the forefront of the environmental movement.
 To learn more about the bill and what you can do to help please visit http://www.sierraclub.org/massachusetts/plastics for more information.